zowe/docs-site/docs/appendix/zowe-glossary.md

 ZSS is written in C and uses native calls to z/OS to provide its services.

 ## Architecture and other components

-#### API Catalog

-Displays API services that have been discovered by the [API Mediation Layer](#api-mediation-layer-api-ml).
-#### API Discovery Service

-As the central repository of active services in the [API Mediation Layer](#api-mediation-layer-api-ml) ecosystem, it continuously collects and aggregates service information to provide status updates.
-This enables the discoverability of services.

-#### API Gateway

-A proxy server that routes requests from clients on its northbound edge (such as web browsers or [Zowe CLI](#zowe-cli)) to servers on its southbound edge that are able to provide data to serve the request.

-Also responsible for generating the authentication token used to provide single sign-on (SSO) functionality.

-#### Caching Service

-Designed for Zowe components in a high availability (HA) configuration.
-It supports the HA of all components within Zowe, allowing components to be stateless by providing a mechanism to offload their state to a location accessible by all instances of the service, including those which just started.

 #### Configuration Manager